ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 #### Full History Is Not Always Needed

 The original idea of the blockchain only included the concept of "transactions".
 State of each individual wallet could be determined by following all the blocks from the genesis block to the present moment and tracking all changes to the wallet.
-Of course nodes could optimize the process by caching the resulting data, but this was purely done locally and not normally communicated to the network.
+Of course nodes could optimize the process by caching the resulting data, but this was performed locally and it was not normally communicated to the network.

 In Ixian DLT we have decided to change this concept.
 The state of all wallets becomes an integral data structure for all Ixian nodes.
 See [Ixian Data formats](https://projectixian.github.io/tech_docs/data_formats.html) for details.
 This state is synchronized from the Ixian Network when a node starts.
 The exact contents of the Wallet State are validated in each block that is accepted, through the `walletStateChecksum` field.
 Because each block contains a list of transactions, each node is able to apply the changes to the previous valid wallet state and examine the resulting wallet state to ensure it matches expectation.